 Name of Employer:

 Name of Modern Apprentice:

+Nume of Modern Applemace.

+Name of Madaya Appropriately

-Name of Modern Apprenticeship Centre:
+Name of Modern Apprenticeship

+Centre:

+CC

 The Employer's responsibilities are to:

 - 1 employ the modern apprentice subject to the employer's usual terms and conditions of employment; - 2 provide the modern apprentice with the facilities, training and work place opportunities necessary to achieve the selected Framework outcomes specified in the apprentice's personal training plan; - 3 pay the modern apprentice an agreed salary which reflects the obligations of the employer and the opportunities for the apprentice; - 4 in the event of the employer becoming unable to retain the modern apprentice after completion of the apprenticeship, to use reasonable endeavours to secure employment elsewhere; - 5 in the event of the apprenticeship being terminated prematurely by either the employer or modern apprentice for any reason other than dismissal for unsatisfactory performance or misconduct, to use reasonable endeavours to secure employment and continuation of this apprenticeship elsewhere; - 6 operate a formal Health and Safety policy and undertake the necessary legal and contractual responsibilities for health and safety of the modern apprentice; and - operate an Equal Opportunities policy which meets all legal requirements.